Samuel-2626/general-knowledge/programming-intro.md

 * Challenge:
 - Assume you are given a string of lowercase letters in a variable s.
 Guess how many unique letters there are in the string.
 For example, if s = "abca", then your code prints 3.

+- Booleans can be used as signals that something happened; we call them Boolean flags.